Au-Jonathan/CMPT889_A1/README.md

 The rest is to see if you can find any meaningful variables to "predict" the largest increment.
 For now I just looked at age and payroll based on the 4 calling actions.
 The quick insight is that, in long term (6m data), "call both" works the best, "call 3M" works the worst.
 To extract the most value, "call both" and the calling order is young people with payroll, middle age with or without payroll, senior with or without payroll.

-Since the value of each customer can be quantified as dollar value, shall we include the cost of calling in the customer value?
-So when calculating the incremental, shall we deduct something to take the cost into account?
+Since the value of each customer can be quantified as dollar value, I subtracted the cost of calling in the customer value.
+So when calculating the incremental, it is the net gain after considering the cost of calling.

 I was solving this in "chart" perspective to reserve maximum "explainability", if it is also possible to solve this in model/statistical perspective.
 Feel free to implement it and share your idea.